 |Best For||– Individuals with low to moderate income who want to move to rural New York or certain suburban communities|

 Not many people think of rural communities when they hear “New York.”
 But the Empire State is home to several rural areas surrounded by pristine lakes and mountain tops.
-And if you want to lay your roots among these vibrant sights, there’s one New York first-time homebuyer program you can’t miss: The USDA loan program.
+If you want to live among these vibrant sights, the USDA loan program could be a good match.

-The United States Department of Agriculture established the USDA loan program to bring more people to America’s countryside, so they can revitalize local economies.
+The U.S. Department of Agriculture established the USDA loan program to bring more people to America’s countryside, so they can revitalize local economies.
 But several suburban areas near the Big Apple also fall under the USDA’s definition of “rural” New York.

 What are the benefits?
 Besides the comfort of being away from New York’s noisy metropolis, you can usually secure a USDA loan with zero down payment if your FICO credit score is at least 620.
 To qualify, however, your household income can’t exceed 115% of the median income for the designated area you plan to live in.
 Household income generally means the combined earned income of all adults who plan to live in the home.